-ONTAP Select internal and external network
+ONTAP Select internal and external networks

 Characteristics of ONTAP Select internal and external networks.